 The course builds on current student knowledge by extending topics covered before, as well as introducing new, modern language materials.
 The text also informs students about major German cities, as well as festivals such as Karneval.
-This is achieved by basing each course unit on such places and events.

 As the level of students' German increases, a wider variety of authentic materials can be utilised.
-Students enjoy such activities as examining the latest video magazines as well as browsing German-language sites on the Internet.
-The course also strives to demonstrate the volume of literature, music and research available in German, and thereby to broaden students' perspectives.
+Students enjoy such activities as translating and analysing the latest German songs as well as browsing German-language sites on the internet, therby broadening students' perspectives.

 Students may also have opportunities to meet and work alongside visiting German teachers and students.
-The Friends' sister-school relationship with Lessing Gymnasium, Uelzen (in northern Germany) enables students to make contacts in Germany, which may be pursued during the exchange trips for students in Years 11 and 12.
+The Friends' sister-school relationship with Lessing Gymnasium, Uelzen (in northern Germany) enables students to make contacts in Germany, which may be pursued during the exchange trips for students in Years 10, 11 and 12.